-The existing IR35 rules applying to public sector employers continue as before the April 2021 IR35 rule changes come into force.
+The existing IR35 rules applying to public sector employers continue as before the April 2021 IR35 rule changes came into force.

 When do the new IR35 rules apply?

-For medium and large private sector entities, the new rules apply to payments made after 5 April 2021.
+For medium and large private sector entities, the new rules applied to work carried out on or after 6 April 2021.

-If the contractor’s work with the company ceased before 6 April 2021 then it falls outside the new IR35 requirements.
+If the contractor’s work with the company ceased before this time then it fell outside the new IR35 requirements.

-If the payment is for work done before 6 April 2021, and the contractor continues to work for the company, then the new IR35 requirements apply to that payment and all future payments.
+If the payment was for work done before 6 April 2021, and the contractor continues to work for the company, then the new IR35 requirements apply to payment made after this date for work done before this date, and all future payments.

 What does my business have to do to comply with the new IR35 rules?

-Both public and medium and large private employers have the following obligations as of April 2021 (although preparatory work will need to take place by the company before this date to ensure full compliance in time):
+Both public and medium and large private employers have the following obligations as of April 2021 (although preparatory work will need to take place by the company to ensure full compliance):

 - Determine the employment status of each contracted worker who works via an intermediary ensuring that they ‘take reasonable care’ in making the determination.
-As mentioned below, the CEST tool can be used for this.
+HMRC’s Check Employment Status for Tax (CEST) tool can be used for this.

 - Once the status has been determined, provide a status determination statement (SDS).
-They must share the reasons for that determination to the party with which they contract, and the off payroll worker.
+They must share the statement and the reasons for that determination to the party with which they contract, and the off payroll worker.

 - Keep detailed records of contractors and their SDSs, including the reasons for the determination and fees paid.
 This will involve creating a system to securely maintain these records.